jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 ```
 {: file="composer.json" }

-Provided everything is setup correctly within your package repositories, you should now be able to run `composer update` and see your packages install in the default `/vendor` path.
+Provided everything is set up correctly within your package repositories, you should now be able to run `composer update` and see your packages install in the default `/vendor` path.

 ## Final Thoughts